There is so many misleading information and sometimes just getting frustrating to examinate all facts.

 We are here for:

-#1 Facial massage improves skin health.
+#1 Facial massage improves skin health in the long term.

 #2 Tingling or cooling sensation means a product is working.

-#3 Dry skin?
-Drink more water!
+#3 Dry skin?Just drink more water!

 #4 Drying up skin with astringents and strong cleansers can get rid of acne.